 What is Alert Fatigue?

-When security teams receive so many alerts that real threats become harder to identify and prioritize.
+when security teams receive so many alerts that real threats become harder to identify and prioritize.

-Why is Alert Fatigue important?
+Why does Alert Fatigue matter in cybersecurity?